 Hotel Manager Jobs in USA with Visa Sponsorship

-Hotel managers typically qualify for H-1B sponsorship when the role requires specialized hospitality management skills and a bachelor's degree in hospitality, business administration, or related field.
+Hotel managers typically qualify for H-1B visa sponsorship when the role requires specialized hospitality management skills and a bachelor's degree in hospitality, business administration, or related field.
 Many hotel chains and luxury properties sponsor international managers, particularly for positions overseeing operations, revenue management, or multi-property portfolios.
 For detailed occupation requirements, see the O*NET profile.

 See All Hotel Manager JobsOverview

-Showing 5 of 247+ hotel manager jobs
+Showing 5 of 240+ Hotel Manager jobs

 Have you applied for this role?